harveymmangisa1/studio/docs/business-plan.md

-Building a Robust, Professional Business Management System Based on industry leaders (Xero, QuickBooks, Zoho Books) and your existing architecture, here's what StockPilot should implement to become enterprise-grade:
+Building a Robust, Professional Business Management System Based on industry leaders (Xero, QuickBooks, Zoho Books) and your existing architecture, here's what paeasybooks should implement to become enterprise-grade:

 TIER 1: MUST HAVE (MVP - Weeks 1-8)
-Core features that make StockPilot viable for launch
-✅ Already Specified
+Core features that make paeasybooks viable for launch ✅ Already Specified

 Multi-tenant SaaS architecture with complete data isolation